ashoksrinivasan96/Restaurant-Website-DeliKabi/README.md

 I started out with a very basic idea of making a website for a restaurant owner.
 The progress was spread through weeks and turned out to be pretty challenging.
 It taught me several concepts as well as perseverance to actually close a project properly 😀

+### Installation
+1. Clone or fork the repository
+2. npm install
+3. npm start

 ## Screenshots

 ### Mobile screen